This article originated in March of 2020, and some of the information below may no longer apply.

-On March 25th, the Trump administration announced that it would be ending wage garnishment for student loan borrowers for up to 60 days.
+On March 25th, the Trump administration announced that it would be ending student loan wage garnishments for up to 60 days.
 However, this process is not as simple as it seems on the surface.

 Private collection agencies will not make money if they are no longer collecting debts during this time.
 Individual employers must take the appropriate steps to stop the garnishment of their employee’s wages and protect their borrowers.

-Collection agencies in the past have been known to prey on consumers during difficult times, even during non-emergency times as well.
+Collection agencies in the past have been known to prey on consumers during difficult times.
 Borrowers have complained of not being able to work with the debt collectors to end the wage garnishment.

-Under this new law, only borrowers with federally owed student loans are protected.
+The new law only protects borrowers with federally owed student loans.
 That means borrowers with private student loans or federal student loans made before 2010 by private lenders and banks could potentially face garnishment during this time.
-This can be stopped by the private lenders and banks stepping in to stop this garnishment before it occurs.
+Private lenders and banks can step in to stop this garnishment before it occurs.

 Our firm’s consumer protection attorneys will continue to investigate and monitor this situation and be on the lookout for improper wage garnishment and other issues that could harm student loan borrowers during the COVID-19 pandemic.

-Maginnis Law’s consumer law attorneys are committed to helping consumers like you who have been wronged by big corporations.
-You can reach our firm’s consumer law attorneys by phone at 919.526.0450 or email us at firstname.lastname@example.org.
+Maginnis Howard’s consumer law attorneys remain committed to helping consumers, including those faced with student loan wage garnishments.
+You can reach our firm’s consumer law attorneys by phone at (919)526-0450 or through our contact page.